 But that's not all: since wind speeds naturally vary a great deal, you need to build coal or natural gas backup generating capacity equal to 100% of the total nameplate capacity of the wind farm.
-This is born out in the experience of Denmark, which has more installed wind capacity per capita than any other nation but has been unable to shut down even a single one of its coal-fired power plants.
+This is born out of the experience of Denmark, which has more installed wind capacity per capita than any other nation but has been unable to shut down even a single one of its coal-fired power plants.

 Financial Times March 2014: Mini-nuclear plants safe as windmills, says Urenco boss Helmut Engelbrecht believes there is a growing case for small-scale, modular nuclear plants - particularly in developing countries

 Mr. Engelbrecht was speaking as he unveiled a 13pc fall in Urenco's full-year profits to €463m (£383m) on revenues down to €1.52bn from €1.6bn in 2012 after a "challenging" year.
-He said he remained "quite positive on nuclear demand".
-But acknowledged that the industry was still reeling from the uncertainty caused by the Fukushima disaster in Japan in 2011 – and the subsequent decision of some countries, notably Germany, to pull out of nuclear power Germany's decision hastened the planned sale of Urenco, which maintained its 31pc share of the market and is one-third owned by each of the British and Dutch governments and Germany's two big power groups – RWE and E.On.
+He said he remained "quite positive on nuclear demand."
+But acknowledged that the industry was still reeling from the uncertainty caused by the Fukushima disaster in Japan in 2011 – and the subsequent decision of some countries, notably Germany, to pull out of nuclear power.
+Germany's decision hastened the planned sale of Urenco, which maintained its 31pc share of the market and is one-third owned by each of the British and Dutch governments and Germany's two big power groups – RWE and E.On.

 Mr. Engelbrecht said last year that the fact that Japan was "investing massively in flood walls" showed it was serious about firing up its nuclear plants again.

-"They are still building that and lots of these investments are now finished," he said, noting that Japan used to take 10pc-12pc of all nuclear fuels.
+"They are still building that, and lots of these investments are now finished," he said, noting that Japan used to take 10pc-12pc of all nuclear fuels.
 "But we have been disappointed by the slow progress.
 There is still uncertainty over Japan's nuclear program – although the latest indications from the government are that it may return sooner rather than later."

-He expected Britain to build more new plants given that its 50-year nuclear program had been "a great success".
-He admitted "subsidies and shale could kill the short-term case for nuclear" but added: "Nuclear is a long term business.
+He expected Britain to build more new plants, given that its 50-year nuclear program had been "a great success."
+He admitted "subsidies and shale could kill the short-term case for nuclear" but added: "Nuclear is a long-term business.
 You invest for 60 years.
 I don't see subsidies for renewables lasting for that time."
 Despite the profits fall, last year's dividend rose by €80m to €270m.
 Mr. Engelbrecht denied Urenco's shareholders wanted more cash out of the business because they were struggling to sell it.

-He said they had received "quite modest increases in dividends", while Urenco ramped up its capital expenditure including a new £500m UK facility to store depleted uranium at its Capenhurst site near Chester.
-"It is logical now that we need less money, while they would like a little bit more," he said.
+He said they had received "quite modest increases in dividends" while Urenco ramped up its capital expenditure, including a new £500m UK facility to store depleted uranium at its Capenhurst site near Chester.
+"It is logical now that we need less money while they would like a little bit more," he said.
 He declined to comment on when he thought the business would be sold – or on the recent calls from some Dutch MPs to call off the mooted sale.

 Boiling water nuclear power station :